bogitoth5/PortfolioProjects/Maven Roasters/maven_roasters_bi.md

 **3. Product Performance Insights**

 Coffee, tea, bakery items, and drinking chocolate consistently perform the best, especially during peak hours between 8 AM and 12 PM.
 Coffee alone contributes around 40% of the café’s total profit, making it a key revenue driver.
 On the other hand, items like loose tea, branded merchandise, and flavor add-ons show lower sales volume.
-However, since these may serve a complementary purpose rather than being core offerings, they may not be true underperformers.
+However, since these may serve a supplementary purpose rather than being main offerings, they may not be true underperformers.
 Further analysis of their profitability and strategic role could help determine if any adjustments are needed.

 ## 🔍 Key Takeaways & Recommendations